Upgrade or downgrade, we have our own reasoning for that all-important decision. Tough times make that decision needing a heavier justification.

 - Economic: The mobility/purchase need analysis (includes CPK, TCO)

 - Financial: Cost of capital or opportunity cost evaluation

 Post pandemic business gives us more reasons to evaluate the prior two.
-Economic reasons to be assessed to back track the need of movement, whilst Financial reasoning is purely based on the funding and cost of capital and its impact on the businesses and lives.
+Economic reasons to be assessed to backtrack the need for movement, whilst Financial reasoning is purely based on the funding and cost of capital and its impact on the businesses and lives.

-Read our logic here, its more of Managing Mobility.
-We need assessing whether there’s any other way we can meet with the need for movement without adding to the fleet.
+Read our logic here, it’s more of Managing Mobility.
+We need to assess whether there’s any other way we can meet the need for movement without adding to the fleet.
 Following is an excerpt of our article Do we need More Cars?

 Viewing – can do it at a latter stage too!

 Arrange to view a car in the daytime — it’s easier to spot problems.
 Ask the seller not to turn on or run the vehicle at least a few hours beforehand.
 You want to see how the car performs before the engine is warmed up.
 To check, place your hand on the car’s bonnet — it should feel cool.
 If you don’t know much about cars, bring someone who does.

 If it’s a privately owned car, ask the seller if you can view the car at their home or workplace.
 This way you can get a better sense of who the seller is and how trustworthy they are.
 If someone says they are a private seller but asks you “which car” you want to view, they might actually be a car dealer pretending to be a private seller.